PhilippSchuette/PackagingTest/README.rst

 Introduction
 ------------

+**In an actual package documentation: Make rst highlighting syntax consistent!**

 This package is a simple experiment involving the structural layout, documentation, typing and testing facilities of an actual project like the resonance related code in ``my_sage_repo``.
 All packages etc. should be installed